hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 Organizing filters in a **filter bar** is a common positioning method and consists of one or more dropdowns, buttons, or input components that are used to select values from a set of parameters.
 A [Segmented Group](/components/segmented-group) can be used within a filter bar to group similar parameters and support complex filtering.

+A filter bar should be positioned directly above the data set with a a `16px` gap in between.

 ![Filter bar example](/assets/patterns/filter-patterns/filter-bar-segmented-group.png =728x*)

 **Example of a horizontal filter bar paired with a data set expressed as a table.**